 When Vata is in the state of diminution, the Kapha obstructs the path of normal Pitta causing low digestive power (Mridu Agni), stiffness of head (Shiro Graha), sleepiness (Nidra), drowsiness (Tandra), irrelevant talk (Pralapa), heart diseases (Hridroga), heaviness in the body (Gatra gourava), yellowness of the nails, etc. and expectoration of Phlegm and bile.

-When Vata is in the state of diminution, the Kapha moving together with Pitta causes anorexia (Aruchi), indigestion (Apaka), tiredness (Sadana), heaviness (Gourava), nausea (Hrillasa), salivation (Asya sravana), anemia (Pandu), burning sensation (Daha), intoxication (Mada), irregularity in purgation and digestion.
+When Vata is in the state of diminution, the Kapha moving together with Pitta causes anorexia (Aruchi), indigestion (Apaka), tiredness (Sadana), heaviness (Gourava), nausea (Hrillasa), salivation (Asya sravana), anaemia (Pandu), burning sensation (Daha), intoxication (Mada), irregularity in purgation and digestion.

 When Pitta is in the state of diminution, the Kapha together with Vata causes an unstable stiffness (Asahmita Stambha), cold (Sheeta), pain (Toda), heaviness (Gaurava), weakness of digestive power (Mrudu Agni), dislike for food (Bhakta Ashraddha), trembling (Pravepana), pallor of nails (Nakha Shuklata) and roughness in the body (Gatra Parushya).